LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 comments, suggestions, etc. Once approved, your contribution will be merged into the GitHub RAJA repository.

-.. note:: When creating a branch that you intend to be merged into the RAJA repo,          please give it a succinct name that clearly describes the contribution.
+.. important:: When creating a branch that you intend to be merged into the
+               RAJA repo, please give it a succinct name that clearly describes the contribution.
+For example, **feature/<name-of-feature>**
-          For example, **feature/<name-of-feature>** for a new feature, **bugfix/<fixed-issue>** for a bugfix, etc.
+               for a new feature, **bugfix/<fixed-issue>** for a bugfix, etc.

 --------------------
 Developing a Bug Fix